codepreplabs/javascriptTutorials/README.md

 # javascriptTutorials
-A tutorial on Java Script sybtax, variables, functions, events and JSON
+A tutorial on Java Script syntax, variables, functions, events and JSON